Russia pummels Ukraine's No. 2 city and convoy nears Kyiv

 Determined for life to go on despite the shelling, hospital workers transferred a Kharkiv maternity ward to a bomb shelter.
 Amid makeshift electrical sockets and mattresses piled up against the walls, pregnant women paced the crowded space, accompanied by the cries of dozens of newborns.

-The Russian military has denied targeting residential areas despite abundant evidence documented by AP reporters around Ukraine of shelling of homes, schools and hospitals.

-Regional administration chief Oleh Sinehubov said that the administration headquarters in the city center also came under Russian shelling.
+On the city’s main square, the administration headquarters came under Russian shelling, regional administration chief Oleh Sinehubov said.
 Images posted online showed the building’s facade and interior badly damaged by a powerful explosion that also blew up part of its roof.
 The state emergencies agency said that attack wounded six people, including a child.

 Sinehubov said that at least 11 people were killed and scores of others were wounded during Monday’s shelling of the city.